-On behalf of the Board, I am pleased to present the review of business and results of our Group for the year ended 31 December 2021 and our prospects to the Shareholders.
+On behalf of the Board, I am pleased to present the annual report of the Group for the year ended 31 December 2022 to the Shareholders and our sincere appreciation to the Shareholders for their long-term support and trust.

-During the Reporting Period, the Group recorded a revenue of approximately RMB683.6 million, representing a year-onyear increase of 23.2%; gross profit of approximately RMB421.7 million, representing a year-on-year increase of 25.7%.
-Net profit recorded approximately RMB179.0 million throughout the year, a decrease of 7.3% as compared to that of 2020.
-Before taking into account the income tax of the year provided for the first time, profit before tax amounted to approximately RMB243.4 million, an increase of approximately 22.9%.
-The board of directors recommended the distribution of final dividend of HK\$0.10 per share for the year ended 31 December 2021.
-Together with the interim dividend, the dividend payout ratio reached 38.5% for the year.
+During the Reporting Period, the Group recorded a revenue of approximately RMB790.1 million, representing a year-on-year increase of 15.6%; gross profit of approximately RMB505.0 million, representing a year-on-year increase of 19.8%.
+The Group recorded net profit of approximately RMB224.9 million throughout the year, representing a year-on-year increase of 25.7%.
+The recommended distribution of 2022 final dividend of HK\$0.10 per share.
+Together with the interim dividend, the dividend reached HK\$0.20 per share for the year with a dividend payout ratio of 31.6% for the year.

-Benefiting from the quality operating capacity of the Group and the increasing demand for talents with higher education background in Shanghai, the size of Shanghai Jian Qiao University was further expanded.
-The total number of full-time students enrolled in the school year 2021/22 amounted to 22,454, an increase of 1,116 as compared with the figure recorded in the school year 2020/21.
-The average annualized tuition fee amounted to approximately RMB25,871, a year-on-year increase of 11.9%.
-The University has become the largest applied technology university in Shanghai in terms of enrollment of full-time undergraduate students.
+Benefiting from the top-leading operation quality of the Group and the geographical advantage in Shanghai, the size of the University was further expanded.
+The total number of full-time students enrolled in the school year 2022/23 amounted to 24,467, representing an increase of 2,013 full-time students as compared with the figure recorded in the school year 2021/22.
+The University has become the largest applied technology university in Shanghai in terms of enrollment of full-time students.